-Press the STOP/CLEAR button, and press the START button Seconds/ once to set 30 seconds of cooking time.

-you press the button.
+Press the STOP/CLEAR button, and press the START button once to set 30 seconds of cooking time.
+You will hear a BEEP when you press the button.
 The DISPLAY will count down from 30 seconds.
 When it reaches 0 it will sound BEEPS.
 Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
 Be careful when removing the container it may be hot.

-Setting the
+Setting the Clock

-Clock